Course Descriptions and Registration

 PEER TUTOR-- The peer tutor program gives students the opportunity to form friendships with their classmates with disabilities, as well as help them with their classwork.
 The class aims to promote acceptance and appreciation of people with disabilities.
 This class requires teacher approval.
 Pick up an application when the junior high counselors visit your school, or at 6th grade welcome night or visit TJHS website/counseling center/registration. or contact Mrs. Price (aprice@tooeleschools.org) if you have any questions.

-STUDENT GOVERNMENT-- As elected members of the Student Government.
+STUDENT GOVERNMENT As elected members of the Student Government.
 The Student Body Representatives do more than just represent the student body.
 Student Government is responsible for shaping much of the student experience at Tooele Junior High.
 This highly active and visible organization serves the entire student body by sponsoring and organizing activities that range from service projects to assemblies to announcements and fundraising.
 Student Government supports several school spirit activities.
 Two 7th grade representatives will be selected from each of the elementary schools that feed into Tooele Junior High.
 Please see your 6th grade teacher for more information.

 OTHER INFORMATION